keyehzy/qmutils_fermion_only/README.md

 [![Passing](https://github.com/keyehzy/qmutils/workflows/CI/badge.svg)]()
 [![License](https://img.shields.io/badge/license-MIT-blue)]()

-qmutils is a fast, modern C++ library for symbolic quantum mechanics calculations, focusing on fermionic systems.
-It provides an intuitive interface for quantum operator algebra, including efficient normal ordering and matrix element computation, while maintaining high computational performance.
+qmutils is a fast, modern C++ library for quantum mechanics calculations.
+It provides an intuitive interface for quantum operator algebra, including efficient normal ordering and matrix element computation.

 ## Why Use qmutils?

-- **Fast:** Optimized implementations with caching and parallel computation support dramatically improve performance, especially for complex expressions and repeated operations.
-Benchmarks show significant speedup compared to naive implementations.
+- **Fast:** Optimized implementations with performance in mind, especially caching  for complex expressions and repeated operations and multi-threading.
 - **Intuitive:** Clean, modern C++ interface for defining and manipulating quantum operators and expressions.
-- **Flexible:** Works with any quantum many-body system, allowing for the study of diverse models like the Hubbard model, t-J model, and other lattice models.
+- **Flexible:** Works with any second quantized quantum many-body system, allowing for the study of diverse models like the Hubbard model, t-J model, and much others (see [examples](examples/)).
 - **Reliable:** Comprehensive test coverage and benchmarks ensure the accuracy and reliability of the library.

 ## Quick Start